quixey/jframework/README.md

 # JFramework: Rapid prototyping for Meteor + React

+Play with our 97-line example app using the sandbox on MeteorPad: [http://meteorpad.com/fork/mC4wQPmJNpWBqvXZ2](http://meteorpad.com/fork/mC4wQPmJNpWBqvXZ2)

+# Cut through the CRUD

 How would you like to build a web app with no boilerplate code at all?

 JFramework gives you these rapid prototyping features: